 How you store your fountain pen will largely come down to how much you use it.
 All in all, the best way is to store it laying flat.
 This allows the ink to stay wet in the nib without excess ink pooling in the cap.

-Here are some questions and problems you may come across now that you are entering the fancy world of those who write with a fountain pen.
+Here are some questions and problems you may come across now that you are entering the fancy world of those who write with fountain pens.

 Most definitely!
 Though it will take a little bit of getting used to.
 How you hold the pen and where you position your writing hand will be much more critical for a lefty.
 Standard holds may cause the hand to drag through the wet ink and smear.